 Auguste Frédéric Bartholdi, the sculptor

-Born in Colmar, Alsace, the 2nd of August 1834 and deceased in Paris the 4th of October 1904, Frédéric Auguste Bartholdi was a committed sculptor, who dedicated his skills to serve the ideal of a strong and free people.
-He imagined the Bartholdi fountain, inaugurated in Lyon in 1892, on Terreaux Square, and he sculpted the Lion of Belfort in a cliff in 1889 to commemorate the heroic resistance of the General Denfert-Rochereau in Belfort from 1870 to 1871.
+Born in Colmar, Alsace, on the 2nd of August 1834 and deceased in Paris on the 4th of October 1904, Frédéric Auguste Bartholdi was a committed sculptor, who dedicated his skills to serving the ideal of a strong and free people.
+He imagined the Bartholdi fountain, inaugurated in Lyon in 1892, on Terreaux Square, and he sculpted the Lion of Belfort on a cliff in 1889 to commemorate the heroic resistance of the General Denfert-Rochereau in Belfort from 1870 to 1871.

 He studied architecture at the National School of Fine Arts in Paris and he learnt painting from Ary Scheffer, on Rue Chaptal, in the same city.
 But it is in Colmar that he signed his first piece as a sculptor and architect, in 1856: a monument dedicated to the memory of General Jean Rapp from Colmar, who became a hero after distinguishing himself in battle under Napoléon, Emperor of the French people.

 After he sculpted the first 11.5 meters high plaster model of the statue “Liberty enlightening the world” in 1870, which can be admired in the “Musée des Beaux-Arts”, the Alsatian sculptor crossed the Atlantic Ocean to inspect Bedloe Island, which would become Liberty Island with the construction of the statue.
 During his stay, he tried to rally supporters and presented his project to the President of the United States, Ulysses S. Grant.
 He entrusted the American people with the construction of the base upon which the French would assemble their gift.

 Towards the inauguration of the Statue of Liberty